112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 A Frenchman who took a walk in Paris, recently, said to an American friend, “In forty years of living in Paris, I have never seen so many prostitutes!
 And in respectable neighborhoods!
-It's disgraceful.”
+It’s disgraceful.”

 The French, by the way, are shocked by the rude way in which GIs talk to a woman, and by the number of unpleasant experiences decent French women have had